marcoalopez/GrainSizeTools/DOCS/getting_started.md

 ## Open and running the script

-First of all, make sure you have the latest version of the GrainSizeTools (GST) script and a Python scientific distribution installed (see [requirements](https://github.com/marcoalopez/GrainSizeTools/blob/master/DOCS/Requirements.md) for more details).
-If you are not familiarized with Python, you have two main options if you installed the Anaconda Python distribution:
+First of all, make sure you have the latest version of the GrainSizeTools (GST) script and a Python scientific distribution installed (see [Installing Python for data science](https://github.com/marcoalopez/GrainSizeTools/blob/master/DOCS/installing_Python.md) for more details).
+If you are not familiarized with Python, I propose two main options:

-1. The [Spyder](https://www.spyder-ide.org/) integrated development environment (IDE) (Fig. 1), a MATLAB-like scientific IDE optimized for numerical computing and data analysis with Python.
+1. Use the [Spyder](https://www.spyder-ide.org/) integrated development environment (IDE) (Fig. 1), a MATLAB-like scientific IDE optimized for numerical computing and data analysis with Python.
+If you are familiar with MATLAB this is probably the easiest way to go.

-2. The [Jupyter notebook](https://jupyter.org/) (Fig. 2), a browser-based environment that allows you to create and share documents that may contain live code, equations, visualizations and narrative text.
+2. Use the [Jupyter notebook](https://jupyter.org/) (Fig. 2), a browser-based environment that allows you to create and share documents that may contain live code, equations, visualizations and narrative text.

-Make your choice and launch it from the Anaconda navigator or just typing ``Spyder`` or ``jupyter lab`` in the terminal.
+Make your choice and launch it from the Anaconda navigator or just by typing ``Spyder`` or ``jupyter lab`` in the terminal.

 ![Figure 1.
 The Python editor and the shell in the Enthought Canopy environment](https://raw.githubusercontent.com/marcoalopez/GrainSizeTools/master/FIGURES/IDEs.png)  *Figure 1.
 The [Spyder](https://www.spyder-ide.org/) v.4+ integrated development environment (IDE) showing the editor (left), the IPython shell or console (bottom right), and the help-variable explorer window (top right).
 This is a MATLAB-like IDE for Python that provides a variable explorer, a history log, MATLAB-like cells, code auto-completion, etc.*